-Being that it comes from such a large, well-known brand, the evaluation criteria segments in which Visio excels are UI and usability.
+Being that it comes from such a large, well-known brand, the evaluation criteria segments in which Visio excels are UX design and usability.
 It’s very well designed and laid out with many familiar elements of Office software built-in.
 There are tutorials and online support aplenty so it really does work for any team without the resources for additional training.

 As you would expect, MS Visio integrates with Microsoft 360.
 However, there seem to be no other third-party integrations to speak of.

 The fact that Visio doesn’t offer real-time collaboration functionality is a huge negative for an otherwise robust app.
 It also seems to be missing custom stencil support, which is a key tool offered with many competitors software.
 Unless you love the Microsoft/Windows landscape, you will want to look elsewhere for a wireframing tool, as Visio performs best amidst that family of software.